I visited the Udvar-Hazy Center Smithsonian Museum in May 2016. This is the 4th and last page of this article.

 Machine gun mounted on the Caudron G.4.

 Strategic reconnaissance aircraft Lockheed SR-71A Blackbird.
-I held a camera considerably from far away and, at last, all in flame.
+I held a camera considerably from far away and, at last, all in frame.

 The machine gun of the Hawker Hurricane IIC.